babel/website/_posts/2017-11-03-nearing-the-7.0-release.md

   - Optional Catch Binding: `try { a } catch {}`
   - BigInt (parseble): `2n`
   - Split export extensions into `export-default-from` and `export-ns-form`
-- `.babelrc.js`
+- `.babelrc.js` support (a config using JavaScript instead of JSON)
-- Typescript Preset, separate React/Flow presets
+- A new Typescript Preset + separated the React/Flow presets
-- Removed `babel-runtime` dep for smaller size
+- Removed the internal `babel-runtime` dependency for smaller size

 ### Newly Updated TC39 Proposals